 Let wait become the resolution to your problem, instead of a “weight problem” becoming your resolution.
 Let’s be patient and gain wait – the right kind!

-If you found this post inspiring, please share!
+If you found these bible verses about patience inspiring, please share!
 What’s the hardest part about learning to be patient?